scrunts23/scrunts23/README.md

 Skills: Python/SQL

-- 🔭 I’m currently working on cityscape app
+- 🔭 I’m currently working on medcab API (medical canbis recomender) and finding my first DS position
 - 👯 I’m looking to collaborate on any collaborated project
 - 💬 Ask me about Disc Golf or my Doggo Barkley
 - 📫 How to reach me: LinkedIn/Gmail